Tough c interview questions

 }

-Question: In Both program variable i is extern variable.
-But why output is different?
-Read second and third points.
+Question: In both programs, the variable i is declared as an extern variable.
+However, why is the output different?
+Please refer to the second and third points for clarification.

 (c)